evakathie/ux-portfolio/projects/user-knowledge-base.md

 <img :src="'/images/user-knowledge-base/opportunity-solution-tree-terresa-torres.png'" alt="A tree structure with Outcome at the top and two levels of Opportunities as children the leaves (on the lowest level) are Solutions.">

 <p>On the first level are Outcomes, these are business outcomes that describe the business needs of the company.
 Below it are Opportunities on as many levels as needed, therefore one Opportunity can be the child of another opportunity and so forth.
 On the lowest levels are Solutions.
-We adapted the Opportunity Solution Tree as the main outcome of our User Insights Knowledge Base.
+We adapted the Opportunity Solution Tree as the main outcome of and as a structure for our User Insights Knowledge Base.
 For that we switched the Outcomes to our User Roles, which now form the head of the tree.
 Additionally, we included (Customer-) Requests on the same levels as the Solutions, since both describe possible solutions to an opportunity.</p>

 <img :src="'/images/user-knowledge-base/opportunity-solution-tree-digitec.png'" alt="A tree structure with Role at the top and two levels of Opportunities as children the leaves (on the lowest level) are Solutions or Requests.">